osrf/ros_dds/prototype/README.md

         #define PA_ADDRFMT      "%"PA_PRIxADDR

     then you should go edit that file and add spaces in the two places where they're missing.
 This problem seems to be fixed in the forthcoming v6.4 of OpenSplice.

-* `common_msgs` isn't building right now (2014-03-24), at least not on OS X.  Ignore it like so:

-        touch src/ros-packages/common_msgs/CATKIN_IGNORE